murafba/Blog-Lekturloka/README.md

 ---
 ## 1. Description
 ### 1.1.
 What Is Lekturloka?
-*Lekturloka* is a blogging website that I designed as a passing requirement at Palcomtech OPI Mall Computer Course Institute. **Lektur** means *collection of writings* and **Loka** means *realm* or *world* in Indonesia.
+*Lekturloka* is a blogging website that I designed as a passing requirement at Palcomtech OPI Mall Computer Course Institute.
+In Indonesia, **Lektur** means *collection of writings* and **Loka** means *realm* or *world*.
 I really like writing, therefore I designed the web and planned to make it as my blog website theme.
 It'll contain my own writings.

 ### 1.2.
 File Types & Tools
 I use HTML and responsive CSS.
 There are three displays that I've developed: